jennybc/repurrrsive/README.md

 #### wesanderson color palettes

 `wesanderson` is a recursive list of color palettes, from the [wesanderson package](https://cran.r-project.org/package=wesanderson).
-Here's a glimpse: one component per palette, each containing a character vector of hex colors.
+Here's a glimpse: one component per palette, each containing a character vector of hex colors. *Screenshot is of the [listviewer](https://CRAN.R-project.org/package=listviewer) htmlwidget.*

 ![](img/wesanderson-listviewer-jsonedit.png)